Updates

 By default an empty string, it can be changed to the name of the folder/directory where you keep all your images.
 If you plan to have images from different folders or even from other websites, you should leave it empty.

-This page better explains masonry and ways to go about it, but it's essentially an uneven grid that makes it so the space between each item is about the same.
-You can change this to false and work with your own styling.
+This page better explains masonry and ways to go about it, but it's essentially an uneven grid that makes it so the space between each item is about the same while its items are of different sizes.
+You can change this to 1 or true to turn it on.

-In pixels, the gap or space between "cards" when in the grid.
+In pixels, the gap or space between "cards" in the search page/grid.

 max_pagination_links: 9